-1.10 Other hosts: leaf scorching symptoms seen in other hosts in Europe

-For a general description of symptoms see above.
-Besides olive, X. fastidiosa has been detected in different hosts under natural conditions in the current European outbreak areas.
-Most of these findings refer to symptomatic plants, which display typical symptoms of leaf scorch.
-A list of hosts in which X. fastidiosa has been detected in Europe is available and regularly updated at: http://ec.europa.eu/food/plant/plant_health_biosecurity/legislation/emergency_measures/xylella-fastidiosa/susceptible_en.htm.
+1.10 Other hosts: leaf scorching symptoms seen in other hosts in Europe under natural conditions in the current European outbreak areas.
+Most of these findings refer to symptomatic plants, which display typical leaf scorching symptoms.
+A list of hosts in which X. fastidiosa has been detected in Europe is available and regularly updated at http://ec.europa.eu/food/plant/plant_health_biosecurity/legislation/emergency_measures/xylella-fastidiosa/susceptible_en.htm.